777uliahshafar/windotfiles/readme.md

 1. z `install-Module -Name z -Force`
 1. PSFzf `scoop install fzf  && Install-Module -Name PSFzf -Scope CurrentUser -Force`.
 Another way of install `winget install fzf`.
 1. ChatGPT.nvim, adjust the API key in powershell folder.
 It has alread loaded in powershell config.
+1. Pandoc, either installing from msi installer or winget. `winget install --source winget --exact --id JohnMacFarlane.Pandoc`
+1. Pandoc latex template, convert md to pdf with template.
+Move the template eisvogel.latex in `C:\Users\USERNAME\AppData\Roaming\pandoc\templates\`, create one if there is no path/folder.
+Source `https://github.com/Wandmalfarbe/pandoc-latex-template`

 # Powershell Config
 1. Check the availability powershell profile `Test-Path $PROFILE`, false means it is not exist